MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-configure-connectors-with-proxy-servers.md

    ![Screenshot shows the Stop network capture button](./media/application-proxy-configure-connectors-with-proxy-servers/stop-trace.png)

 ### Check if the connector traffic bypasses outbound proxies

-Identify failed Transmission Control Protocol (TCP) connection attempts.
-The failed attempts are useful for troubleshooting.
-The failed attempts show when the application proxy connector bypasses the proxy servers and connects directly to the application proxy service.
+If you expect the connector to make direct connections to application proxy services, `SynRetransmit` responses on port 443 are an indication that you have a network or firewall problem.

-Use the Message Analyzer filter to identify these attempts.
+Use the Message Analyzer filter to identify failed Transmission Control Protocol (TCP) connection attempts.
 Enter `property.TCPSynRetransmit` in the filter box and select **Apply**.

 A synchronization (SYN) packet is the first packet sent to establish a TCP connection.
 If this packet doesn’t return a response, the SYN is reattempted.
-You can use the preceding filter to see any retransmitted SYN packets.
+You can use the filter to see any retransmitted SYN packets.
 Then, you can check whether these SYN packets correspond to any connector-related traffic.

-If you expect the connector to make direct connections to application proxy services, `SynRetransmit` responses on port 443 are an indication that you have a network or firewall problem.

 ### Check if the connector traffic uses outbound proxies

-Identify failed HTTPS connections on the proxy server.
 If you configured your application proxy connector traffic to go through the proxy servers, look for failed `https` connections to your proxy.

-To filter the network capture for these connection attempts, enter `(https.Request or https.Response) and tcp.port==8080` in the Message Analyzer filter, replacing `8080` with your proxy service port.
+Use the Message Analyzer filter to identify failed HTTPS connection attempts to your proxy.
+Enter `(https.Request or https.Response) and tcp.port==8080` in the Message Analyzer filter, replacing `8080` with your proxy service port.
 Select **Apply** to see the filter results.

 The preceding filter shows just the HTTPs requests and responses to/from the proxy port.
 You're looking for the CONNECT requests that show communication with the proxy server.
 Upon success, you get an HTTP OK (200) response.